3rd Annual Learning for Dynamics & Control Conference

 Submissions that are substantially similar to papers that have been previously published, accepted for publication, or submitted in parallel to other peer-reviewed conferences with proceedings or journals may not be submitted to L4DC.

 - Paper submission deadline:

-- Author notification: March 1, 2021.
+- Author notification: Early March, 2021.

-- Conference: June 7-8, 2021.
+- Conference (virtual): June 7-8, 2021.

 - L4DC reviewing is single blind.

 - We will begin accepting submissions via EasyChair on October 12, 2020.